 According to ZeroWater, most consumers in the United States will be able to filter between 25 to 40 gallons of water per filter, assuming that the total dissolved solids (TDS) in their tap water falls between the typical range of 51-200.

-ZeroWater also says that municipalities that have particularly high TDS — specifically 500 or higher — will notice that their ZeroWater filters will filter significantly less water before needing to be replaced.
+ZeroWater also says that municipalities that have particularly high TDS — specifically 500 or higher — will get less than 8 gallons of useful life out of their system.

 We tested our ZeroWater filter in two regions of Southern California.
-In San Diego County, which had a typical reading right around 480.
-Despite ZeroWater’s warnings, we were actually able to get between 15 and 20 gallons per filter.
+In San Diego County, which had a typical tap water TDS reading right around 480, we were actually able to get between 15 and 20 gallons per filter.
 In Orange County, we saw water hardness of 380, and got between 20 and 25 gallons.

 How do ZeroWater pitchers compare to others?

-Overall, the ZeroWater 10-Cup Pitcher compares very favorably when compared to other water filters on the market.
-While you will pay more (and wait longer) for each cup of water, the quality is simply unparalleled.
+Overall, the ZeroWater – 6-Cup Pitcher compares very favorably when compared to other water filters on the market.
+While you will pay more for each cup of water, the quality is simply unparalleled.

 ZeroWater vs Brita

 In our testing, ZeroWater clearly beat the standard Brita filter, which doesn’t even remove lead.
 However, there is a reason that Brita has the lion’s share of the water filter market.
-In addition to being in the North American market for nearly three decades, Brita also offers one of the least expensive filters that also happens to be one of the fastest to filter water, and it removes chlorine very well.
+Brita offers one of the least expensive filters that also happens to be one of the fastest to filter water, and it removes chlorine very well.
 If you’re looking for a simple, inexpensive way to filter out chlorine, the standard Brita filter is still worth considering.

 ZeroWater vs PUR

 We were surprisingly disappointed by the PUR water filter during our testing.
-Water filtered through the PUR filters we tested took significantly longer than the other filters we tested, and the taste of the water was unpopular overall.
+Water filtered through the PUR filters took longer than the other filters we tested, and the taste of the water was unpopular overall.
 While a few testers like the way PUR water tastes, most preferred either the unchanged mineral flavor of Brita or the no-mineral taste of ZeroWater.